keagud/linelog/README.md

 `linelog` is a CLI program that scans your local git repositories generates a summary of your total lines of code committed, broken down by language.
 For example, if I run `linelog -a` on my main desktop computer, it generates this:
 <image>

-This isn't very exiting since I've only written Python today.
+This isn't very exciting since I've only written Python today.
 With the `-d` flag you can look back further in time, and see the results as a nice graph:
 <image>

 *Hey, wait a second!*, you exclaim, *This very project has more than <> lines of Python code, and most of it was committed in that very interval!* That's very astute of you, you have a real eagle eye.
 The discrepency comes from the fact that `linelog` does its best to count *logical* lines of code by skipping comments and whitespaces.
-You can customize what counts as a line for a given filetype; see the section on "Usage and Configuration <link>"
+You can customize what counts as a line for a given filetype; see the section on [configuration](https://github.com/keagud/linelog#the-config-file)

 ## Installation